folio-org/mod-circulation/doc/loanrules.md

 The hierarchy shown before contains these rules:

-Patron group staff (indentation level 0) gives policy-a.
+Patron group staff (indentation level 0) gives loan-policy-a, request-policy-a, and notice-policy-a.
 (This is true for any material type, any loan type and any shelving location.)

-Patron group visitor (indentation level 0) and shelving location new-acquisition (indentation level 1) gives policy-h.
+Patron group visitor (indentation level 0) and shelving location new-acquisition (indentation level 1) gives loan-policy-h, request-policy-h, and notice-policy-h.
 (This is true for any loan type and any material type.)

-Patron group visitor (indentation level 0) and material type book (indentation level 1) and loan type course-reserve (indentation level 2) and shelving location math-department (indentation level 3) gives policy-g.
+Patron group visitor (indentation level 0) and material type book (indentation level 1) and loan type course-reserve (indentation level 2) and shelving location math-department (indentation level 3) gives loan-policy-g, request-policy-g, and notice-policy-g.

-Patron group visitor (indentation level 0) and material type book (indentation level 1) and loan type course-reserve (indentation level 2) and shelving location law-department (indentation level 3) gives policy-f.
+Patron group visitor (indentation level 0) and material type book (indentation level 1) and loan type course-reserve (indentation level 2) and shelving location law-department (indentation level 3) gives loan-policy-f, request-policy-f, notice-policy-f.

-Patron group visitor (indentation level 0) and material type book (indentation level 1) and loan type course-reserve (indentation level 2) and any shelving location different from math-department and law-department gives policy-e.
+Patron group visitor (indentation level 0) and material type book (indentation level 1) and loan type course-reserve (indentation level 2) and any shelving location different from math-department and law-department gives loan-policy-e, request-policy-e, and notice-policy-e.

-Patron group visitor (indentation level 0) and material type book (indentation level 1) and loan type rare (indentation level 2) gives policy-d.
+Patron group visitor (indentation level 0) and material type book (indentation level 1) and loan type rare (indentation level 2) gives loan-policy-d, request-policy-d, and notice-policy-d.
 (This is true for any shelving location.)

-Patron group visitor (indentation level 0) and material type book (indentation level 1) and any loan type different from rare and course-reserve gives policy-c.
+Patron group visitor (indentation level 0) and material type book (indentation level 1) and any loan type different from rare and course-reserve gives loan-policy-c, request-policy-c, and notice-policy-c.
 (This is true for any shelving location.)

-Patron group visitor (indentation level 0) and any material type different from book and globe gives policy-b.
+Patron group visitor (indentation level 0) and any material type different from book and globe gives loan-policy-b, request-policy-b, and notice-policy-b.
 (This is true for any loan type and any shelving location.)

 ## Multiple matching rules